OhadRevah/openshift-python-wrapper/README.md

 git commit
 git push origin <name-your-local-branch>
 ```
-Go to: https://gitlab.cee.redhat.com/cnv-qe/ocp-python-wrapper and create a merge request.
+Go to the forked repo and create a pull request.

 ## Use unmerged merged-request
 To run the tests with unmerged merged-request from ocp-python-wrapper use the script "install-resources-mr.py"